Abdus Salam: Nuclear weapons programme

 In November 1971, Salam met with Zulfikar Ali Bhutto in his residence, and following Bhutto's advice, went to the United States to avoid the Indo-Pakistani War of 1971.
 Salam travelled to the US and returned to Pakistan with scientific literature about the Manhattan Project, and calculations involving atomic bombs.
-In 1972, the Government of Pakistan learned about the development status of the first atomic bomb completed under the Indian nuclear programme.
-On 20 January 1972, Salam, as Science Advisor to the President of Pakistan, managed and participated in a secret meeting of nuclear scientists with former Prime Minister, Zulfikar Ali Bhutto, in Multan, known as the 'Multan Meeting'.
-At this meeting Bhutto orchestrated the development of a deterrence programme.
+On 20 January 1972, Salam, as Science Advisor to the president of Pakistan, managed and participated in a secret meeting of nuclear scientists with former prime minister, Zulfikar Ali Bhutto, in Multan, known as the 'Multan Meeting'.
 At the meeting, only I. H. Usmani protested, believing that the country had neither the facilities or talent to carry out such an ambitious and technologically demanding project, whilst Salam remained quiet.
 Here, Bhutto entrusted Salam and appointed Munir Khan as Chairman of PAEC, and head of the atomic bomb program, as Salam had supported Khan.
 A few months after the meeting, Salam, Khan, and Riazuddin, met with Bhutto in his residence where the scientists briefed him about the nuclear weapons program.
 After the meeting, Salam established the 'Theoretical Physics Group' (TPG) in PAEC.
 Salam led groundbreaking work at TPG until 1974.

 An office was set up for Salam in the Prime Ministers' Secretariat by order of Bhutto.
 Salam immediately started to motivate and invite scientists to begin work with PAEC in the development of fission weapons.
-In December 1972, two theoretical physicists working at the International Centre for Theoretical Physics were asked by Salam to report to Munir Ahmad Khan, the scientific director of the program.
-This marked the beginning of the TPG, reporting directly to Salam.
-The TPG, in PAEC, was assigned to conduct research in fast neutron calculations, hydrodynamics (how the explosion produced by a chain reaction might behave), problems of neutron diffusion, and the development of theoretical designs of Pakistan's nuclear weapon devices.
-Later, the TPG under Riazuddin began to directly report to Salam, and the work on the theoretical design of the nuclear weapon was completed in 1977.
-In 1972, Salam formed the Mathematical Physics Group, under Raziuddin Siddiqui, that was charged, with TPG, with carrying out research in the theory of simultaneity during the detonation process, and the mathematics involved in the theory of nuclear fission.
-Following India's surprise nuclear test – Pokhran-I – in 1974, Munir Ahmad Khan had called a meeting to initiate work on an atomic bomb.
-Salam was there and Muhammad Hafeez Qureshi was appointed head of the Directorate of Technical Development (DTD) in PAEC.
+They were assigned to conduct research in fast neutron calculations, hydrodynamics (how the explosion produced by a chain reaction might behave and problems of neutron diffusion.
+Following India's surprise nuclear test – Pokhran-I – in 1974, Muhammad Hafeez Qureshi was appointed head of the Directorate of Technical Development (DTD) in PAEC.